infinity0/msg-notes/causal-01-ordering.rst

 If the first message is non-replayable (e.g. if it is fresh), we also inductively gain replay protection for the entire session.
-This is because each message contains unforgeable pointers to previous parent messages, so everything is "anchored" to the first non-replayable message.
+This is because each message contains unforgeable references to previous parent messages, so everything is "anchored" to the first non-replayable message.

 Detecting *non-causal drops* - drops of messages not-before a message we've